4.8

 Once you reach any metro station, you can use a metro pass in Rome to travel to the Colosseum.

-Tips: Buy the Vatican & Rome Experience Pass: Access to 3, 5, or 7 Attractions to access 3 to 7 attractions with free bus service and an audio guide.
+Tips: Book the Vatican & Rome Experience Pass which gives you access 3 to 7 attractions with free bus service and an audio guide.

 How to reach FAQs

-To reach the legendary Colosseum, What distance must one traverse from the bustling hub of Termini, Rome’s arterial railway station?
+To reach Colosseum, what distance must one traverse from the bustling hub of Termini, Rome’s arterial railway station?

 The distance between the two iconic landmarks spans approximately 1.5 kilometers or roughly 0.9 miles.